mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Associates a product with a portfolio.
+    Associates the specified product with the specified portfolio.